-William A. Koertner Mr. Koertner joined MYR Group in 1998 as Senior Vice President, Treasurer and Chief Financial Officer, responsible for all financial functions including Age: 66 Director Since: 2007 accounting, treasury, risk management and MIS operations.
+William A. Koertner

+Director Since: 2007 Director Class: Class III Mr. Koertner joined MYR Group in 1998 as Senior Vice President, Treasurer and Chief Financial Officer, responsible for all financial functions including accounting, treasury, risk management and MIS operations.
 He was promoted to President and CEO in December 2003.
-Prior to joining MYR Director Class: Class III Group, Mr. Koertner served as Chief Financial Officer for Central Illinois Public Service Company from 1995 to 1998 and President and Chief Executive Officer of CIPSCO Investment Company ("CIPSCO") from 1995 to 1998 as well.
+Prior to joining MYR Group, Mr. Koertner served as Chief Financial Officer for Central Illinois Public Service Company from 1995 to 1998 and President and Chief Executive Officer of CIPSCO Investment Company ("CIPSCO") from 1995 to 1998 as well.
 CIPSCO manages nonutility investments and provides investment management services for affiliates.
-Mr. Koertner holds a Bachelor of Science degree in finance from Northern Illinois University and 8
+Mr. Koertner holds a Bachelor of Science degree in finance from Northem Illinois University and a Masters of Business Administration degree from the University of Illinois.